msgpo/olde_pascal/README.md

   * Easily my most complex game.
 Local multiplayer space shooter with missiles, shields, and even a computer player.
 I can't figure out what most of the weapons do.
+* InOS
+  * An "advanced" windowing system that I was going to use to take over the world.
+Then Bill Gates beat me to it.